 Reviews can live anywhere on your website, including product pages, and can also be used in other marketing activities such as emails and online advertising.
 We use Trustpilot and Yotpo to help our eCommerce clients easily collate this type of content.

 If you’re thinking, “But what if I receive a negative review?!”, don’t worry.
-Yes, a negative review can have an impact; so can your positive, quick response to a negative review.
-Remember, quite often things can often be turned around.
+Yes, a negative review can have an impact; so can your positive, quick response to a negative review!
+Remember, every cloud…

 As an online marketer, it’s satisfying to see your customers sharing photos, videos and reviews on social media about how great your product/service is.
 As well as giving you a warm, fuzzy feeling, this type of user-generated content can also boost your bottom line, too!